The Bible, Sex and Marriage

 “He wants you to keep away from fornication and each one of you to know how to use the body that belongs to him in a way that is holy and honorable, not giving away to selfish lust like the pagans who do not know God, He wants nobody at all to ever sin by taking advantage of a brother in these matters; the Lord always punishes sins of that sort, as we told you before and assured you.
 We have been called by God to be holy, not to be immoral” (1 Thess.
 4:3–7, NJB.)

-“Yes, it is a good thing for a man not to touch a woman.
+sex-and-paul-1024x768“Yes, it is a good thing for a man not to touch a woman.
 But since sex is always a danger, let each man have his own wife and each woman her own husband.
 The husband must give his wife what she has the right to expect, and so too the wife to the husband.
 The wife has no rights over her own body; it is the husband who has them.
 In the same way, the husband has no rights over his body; the wife has them.
 Do not refuse each other except by mutual consent, and then only for an agreed time, to leave yourselves free for prayer; then come together again in case Satan should take advantage of your weakness to tempt you” (1 Cor.
-7:1–6, NJB).
+7:1–6, NJB.)

 Leave a Reply